LukeShortCloud/rootpages/src/programming/python.rst

    import lib123 as lib_123

-Built-in
+A list of useful libraries for different types of projects are presented on the `Python wiki <https://wiki.python.org/moin/UsefulModules>`__.

+Standard
 ~~~~~~~~

-These are methods that are natively available in a default installation of Python.
+The `Python Standard Library <https://docs.python.org/3/library/>`__ is a set of methods that are natively available with a minimal installation of Python.

 .. csv-table::
    :header: Method, Description